Asra72/RLCD/README.md

-# Simple Reinforcement Learning Config Demo
+# Simple Reinforcement Learning Configuration
 This small Python project is something I built to practice how reinforcement learning can be used for simple dynamic configuration problems.
 It’s not meant to be a full research model, just a personal prototype to test the main loop of RL: state, action, reward, update.